red-dev-inc/avalanchego/vms/example/warpcustomvm/README.md

 ### What is WarpCustomVM?

-WarpCustomVM is a custom Avalanche blockchain that enables cross-chain message passing between different blockchain networks (C-Chain, X-Chain, other Subnets) using Avalanche's native Warp Messaging protocol.
+WarpCustomVM is a custom Avalanche blockchain that enables cross-chain message passing between different blockchain networks (C-Chain, and other Subnets) using Avalanche's native Warp Messaging protocol.

 ### Core Components